 Usually when you come here, you find some painting or photograph I’ve taken, some bit of design work I’ve done for a client, or some interesting piece of paper or illustration that inspires me this week.
 Today is a little different.
 The graphic up there is one I’ve been working with for Parents for Public Schools of Starkville as we advocate for a successful consolidation this year, and I have to admit it’s a very passionate effort for me.
 So friends, I hope you’ll permit me a more local-centered and current-event-charged post on an issue very personal to me… I’m a product of public education.
 In more ways than one.
 I went to public schools and my parents are also 30-year veterans of work in public education — a high school principal and a 3rd grade teacher.
 It’s just how I was brought up.
 I was the kid riding on the high school cheerleader van as my parents chaperoned them to every (yes, every) varsity football game.
 I grew up seeing my dad shuffling what seemed like hundreds of legal-sized sheets of paper on our dining table as he step-by-step created the schedules of every kid in the next year’s eleventh grade class.
 And then checked by hand that they would match graduation requirements.
-Because that’s how they did it then, before the school office had a computer.
+Because that’s how they did it then, before the school office had a computer, now a days they are reading freshly updated guide‘s on the newest monitors.
 I grew up watching my mom sew Uncle Sam costumes for her 3rd grade students to wear in the class play she wrote, and cutting out various pieces of seasonal bulletin boards on our den floor.
 This was during all the “free time” folks say public school teachers have once they’re finished with their jobs at 3 p.m.
 It was our phone that rang at 6:00 a.m. when a teacher was sick and needed a substitute.
 And occasionally, it was our front yard that was littered with toilet paper when someone got a little too excited about graduation finally arriving.

 I was a public school kid.
 It’s why I make myself engage in what’s happening in the public schools in Starkville, and it’s why the upcoming consolidation in our community matters to me.
 That, and the reality that MY children are public school kids too, and they’re being shaped by this new endeavor.
 If you want to know why giving opportunities to ALL the children in Oktibbeha County matters to me, and why I support our local funding measures, I can only tell my own stories…